-On August 2, 3 and 4 this B-25 flew combat missions from Owi Airfield then was flown to Mokmer Drone on August 5, 1944.
-Next, at 7:10pm, took off from Mokmer Drone on Biak Island piloted by 1st Lt.
-Gordon J. Schmeisser on a night intruder mission scheduled to arrive over Laha at 22:00.
+On August 5, 1944 at 7:10pm took off from Mokmer Drone on Biak Island piloted by 1st Lt.
+Gordon J. Schmeisser on a night intruder mission scheduled to arrive over Laha at 10:00pm.
 Other sources list the mission as a reconnaissance from Biak and Ambon.
 After take off, there was no radio contact or sightings of this bomber.
 When this bomber failed to return it was officially listed as Missing In Action (MIA).

 A second B-25 piloted by Lt.
 Harrington scheduled to take off afterwards aborted the mission due to bad weather over the target area and turned back 70 miles from the target and returned to base.

-The next morning, Air-Sea Rescue was notified of the missing B-25.
-On August 7, two Catalinas: Daylight 12 and 12 searched the area of the mission but reported nil findings.
-Afterwards, two or three Catalinas searched several areas without results: McCluer Gulf, Ceram Sea, Seleman Bay and Geelvink Bay.
+The next morning, Air-Sea Rescue was notified about this missing B-25.
+On August 7, two Catalinas: Daylight 42 and 12 searched the area of the mission but reported nil findings.
+Afterwards, two or three Catalinas searched the following areas without results: McCluer Gulf, Ceram Sea, Seleman Bay and Geelvink Bay.

 The entire crew was officially declared on February 14, 1946.
-All are memorialized on the tablets of missing Manila American Cemetery.
+All are memorialized at Manila American Cemetery on the tablets of missing.